ལྷག་གནང་མི་ལུ་བཀྲིན་ལེགས་སོ་ཡོད།།

-If you are reading this and thinking, "hey no sweat", then engineering may be the route for you and then you will just have to figure out which concentration you think you will enjoy the most.
+If you are reading this and thinking, "Hey, no sweat," then engineering may be the route for you, and then you will just have to figure out which concentration you think you will enjoy the most.
 If you feel a little hung up on the math or the possibility of missing that awesome party, then maybe you should just stick to being a business major.

 Don't mind for random!!!!